-For information on pagination display in Web Forms DataWindow controls, see "Take advantage of global configuration properties" on page 224.
-For a description of changes to the visual display of DataWindow controls in Web Forms applications, see "Modified display of DataWindow objects and controls" on page 120.
+For information on pagination display in Web Forms DataWindow controls, see "Take advantage of global configuration properties" on page 238.
+For a description of changes to the visual display of DataWindow controls in Web Forms applications, see "DataWindow objects and controls" on page 125.